Guides to shaping great products

 After the idea is determined, it is essential to check if related products are already on the market.

 Neglecting competitor analysis and putting blind trust in the uniqueness of your product may be an ominous threat to the project’s success.
-For example, Service Call had a pretty unique idea, without a single app on the market using the same combination of integrations.

-However, market analysis is critical even if you think you have no direct competitors.
+Market analysis is critical even if you think you have no direct competitors.
 You can use tools such as Google Trends, SimilarWeb, Crunchbase, LinkedIn, and many others to check whether there is some new “player” or something has changed with the permanent leader.
 Don’t hesitate to take over good ideas from your rivals and learn from their mistakes.

 There are a plethora of AI tools that can help you with competitor research.
 Just beware of hallucinations, as usual.